-In addition, the Adviser has voluntarily waived the Management Fee on our ownership of shares of common stock in TICC Capital Corp. (the "TICC Shares") for any period in which TICC Capital Corp. remains our portfolio company.
+In addition, the Adviser has voluntarily waived the Management Fee on our ownership of shares of common stock in Triangle Capital Corp. (the "TCAP Shares") for any period in which Triangle Capital Corp. remains our portfolio company.

-For the years ended December 31, 2016 and 2015, Management Fees of \$0.1 million and \$0.1 million, respectively, were waived, consisting solely of Management Fees attributable to our ownership of the TICC Shares.
-For the year ended December 31, 2014 Management Fees of \$2.5 million were waived pursuant to the Pre-IPO Waiver.
+For the year ended December 31, 2017, Management Fees of less than \$0.1 million were waived consisting solely of Management Fees attributable to our ownership of the TCAP Shares.
+For the year ended December 31, 2016, Management Fees of \$0.1 million were waived consisting solely of Management Fees attributable to our ownership of the TICC Shares.
 Any waived Management Fees are not subject to recoupment by the Adviser.